BURLAGADDA-AJAY-HARI-KRISHNA-221FA04286/sarcastic-chatbot/README.md

 ## ✨ Features

 - **Sarcastic Personality** – The bot is fine-tuned with a custom prompt to ensure it replies with humor and wit.
 - **Simple UI** – Built with React and styled using Tailwind CSS for a clean, minimalist design.
-- **Share Functionality** – Copy your entire chat history to the clipboard with one click.
 - **Secure API Handling** – The backend (Next.js) securely handles all Gemini API requests, so your API key is never exposed.

 ---